Multi-UE Identification and Localization in LAWN via an Autonomous Non-Serving UAV: System Model

 \subsection{Scenario and operational workflow}

-We consider the scenario in Fig.~\ref{fig:scenario}, where a sensor \gls{uav} is deployed in an emergency environment to localize $N_{\mathrm{UE}}$ \glspl{ue}.
+We consider the scenario in Fig.~\ref{fig:scenario}, where a sensing \gls{uav} is deployed in an emergency environment to localize $N_{\mathrm{UE}}$ \glspl{ue} transmitting 5G \gls{ul} signals toward a serving \gls{gnb}.
 The position of each \gls{ue} $u \mathcal{U}$, in the set of \glspl{ue} $\mathcal{U} \{ I_j \,| \,j = 1, \ldots, N_{\mathrm{UE}} \}$, is represented by the vector $\mathbf{m}_u [x_u, y_u, z_u]^T$, while the position of \gls{uav} evolves over time and is denoted, at the $r$th measurement time step, as $\mathbf{p}[r] [x^{\mathrm{UAV}}[r], y^{\mathrm{UAV}}[r], z^{\mathrm{UAV}}[r]]^T$.
 The \gls{uav} therefore collects a set of $R$ measurements during its trajectory, corresponding to successive time instants along the flight path.
 The \glspl{ue} are connected to the network through a \gls{gnb}, exchanging radio frames that also include the transmission of \gls{srs}.
 Figure~\ref{fig:summary_scheme} illustrates the overall mission workflow, which will be detailed in the following sections.

 A downlink telemetry connection is established with a \gls{gcs} allowing the network to track estimated \gls{ue} positions, identities, and \gls{uav} status parameters such as position and velocity.
 At the beginning of the mission, the network provides the \gls{uav} with the \gls{srs} configuration parameters (detailed in Sec.~\ref{subsec:SRS}) for all active \glspl{ue}, enabling \glspl{ue} localization and identification from the received signals.
 The \gls{uav} is also given an a priori area, defined by its center and extension, to guide its operation.

-The UAV is equipped with \(N_{\text{ant}}\) antennas, collected in the set \(\mathcal{A} = \{ A_{\ell} \mid \ell = 1, \dots, N_{\text{ant}} \}\), which are spaced to maximize spatial diversity.
-This latter was achieved, for the specific \gls{uav} platform used (detailed in Sec.~\ref{subsec:testbed config}), by mounting the antennas on the landing legs, spaced approximately \(30\,\text{cm}\) apart and oriented at a \(90^\circ\) angle with respect to each other.
+The UAV is equipped with \(N_{\text{ant}}\) antennas, collected in the set \(\mathcal{A} = \{ A_{\ell} \mid \ell = 1, \dots, N_{\text{ant}} \}\), which are arranged to maximize spatial diversity.
+In the considered UAV platform (see Sec.~\ref{subsec:testbed config}), this is achieved by mounting the antennas on the landing legs, spaced approximately \(30\,\text{cm}\) apart and oriented at a \(90^\circ\) angle with respect to each other to mitigate polarization effects.